aswinaus/Reinforcement-Learning/README.md

 **1.Define the policy network** (e.g., a neural network that takes the question as input and outputs the parameters for the RAG system's retrieval and generation).

-**2.Defining a policy network** for the example involves creating a model that can learn to influence the RAG system's actions based on the input question to maximize the cosine similarity reward.
+**2.Defining a policy network for this example** involves creating a model that can learn to influence the RAG system's actions based on the input question to maximize the cosine similarity reward.
 This is a more advanced step.
 Here's a plan to approach this:

 **3.Understand the role of the policy network:** Clarify what aspects of the RAG system the policy network will control (e.g., retrieval parameters, generation parameters, or both).